okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/products/convair-880-and-990.md

 Bonus Aircraft:

 - Has a modified wingtip, inspired by Boeing 777's Racked Winglet
+- Transponder antenna reduced in size using modern equipment

 This configuration exists as a plausible research airframe, suitable for aerodynamic, stability, or propulsion studies.